 Let’s say that you are in a relationship with a person who falls on the needy side.
+Maybe they are even a bit codependent.
 This person relies on you for everything, including his or her self-esteem.
 He wants to hang out constantly, he doesn’t have many hobbies or interests outside of you and the relationship, and he doesn’t have many close supportive friendships so he relies on you for all of his emotional support.
 He doesn’t like doing things alone and always wants to come along with you when you hang out with your friends and family.

 You love him and you love spending time with him but you also would love some alone time.
 How can you tell him that you need more space without hurting his feelings?
 Consider what will happen if you don’t say anything.

 He will keep intruding on your space (unknowingly), and your resentment will grow until one day you might blow up at him and say what you have been thinking in a hurtful way.
 This is sure to end in him feeling hurt and you feeling guilty and I know neither of you wants that.

 The other alternative is that you say nothing but start coming up with excuses for why he can’t come or maybe even lying about your plans to get some alone time.
 Eventually, he may get the feeling that you are hiding something or intentionally avoiding him.
 Without knowing the real reason for your evasiveness he’s likely to imagine the worst-case scenario and this could lead to serious trust issues in your relationship.